rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 ```

 Nulls are not coerced to `NaN` in any situation;
-compare the behaviour of cuDF with Pandas below:
+compare the behavior of cuDF with Pandas below:

 ```{code} python
 >>> s = cudf.Series([1, 2, cudf.NA], dtype="category")